Arthur Seyss-Inquart: Political career and the Anschluss

-He went into law after the war and in 1921 set up his own practice.
+Seyss-Inquart went into law after the war and in 1921 set up his own practice.
 During the early years of the Austrian First Republic, he was close to the Fatherland Front.
-A successful lawyer, he was invited to join the cabinet of Chancellor Engelbert Dollfuss in 1933.
+A successful lawyer, Seyss-Inquart was invited to join the cabinet of Chancellor Engelbert Dollfuss in 1933.
 Following Dollfuss' murder in 1934, he became a State Councillor from 1937 under Kurt Schuschnigg.
 A keen mountaineer, Seyss-Inquart became the head of the German-Austrian Alpine Club.
 He later became a devotee of Heinrich Himmler's concepts of racial purity and sponsored various expeditions to Tibet and other parts of Asia in hopes of proving Aryan racial concepts and theories.
-He was not initially a member of the Austrian National Socialist party, though he was sympathetic to many of their views and actions.
+Seyss-Inquart was not initially a member of the Austrian National Socialist party, though he was sympathetic to many of their views and actions.
 By 1938, however, Seyss-Inquart knew which way the political wind was blowing and became a respectable frontman for the Austrian National Socialists.

 In February 1938, Seyss-Inquart was appointed Austrian Minister of the Interior by Schuschnigg, after Hitler had threatened Schuschnigg with military actions against Austria in the event of non-compliance.
 On 11 March 1938, faced with a German invasion aimed at preventing a plebiscite on independence, Schuschnigg resigned as Austrian Chancellor.
 Under growing pressure from Berlin, President Wilhelm Miklas reluctantly appointed Seyss-Inquart his successor.
-On the next day German troops crossed the border of Austria at the telegraphed invitation of Seyss-Inquart.
+On the next day, German troops crossed the border of Austria at the telegraphed invitation of Seyss-Inquart.
 This telegram had actually been drafted beforehand and was released after the troops had begun to march, so as to justify the action in the eyes of the international community.
 Before his triumphant entry into Vienna, Hitler had planned to leave Austria as a pro-Nazi puppet state headed by Seyss-Inquart.
 However, the acclamation for the German army from the majority of the Austrian population led Hitler to change course and opt for a full Anschluss, in which Austria was incorporated into Nazi Germany as the province of Ostmark.
 Only then, on 13 March 1938, did Seyss-Inquart join the Nazi Party.